John Birch Society: 2000–present

-The JBS was associated with the Trump presidency by political commentators such as Jeet Heer (now of The Nation magazine), who argued while writing for The New Republic in June 2016 that "Trumpism" is essentially Bircherism.
+With Donald Trump's election in 2016, the JBS "saw many of its core instincts finally reflected in the White House."
+Political commentator Jeet Heer argued in 2016 that "Trumpism" is essentially Bircherism, and journalist Andrew Reinbach called the JBS "the intellectual seed bank of the right."
 Trump confidant and longtime advisor Roger Stone said that Trump's father Fred Trump was a financier of the JBS and a personal friend of founder Robert Welch.
 Trump's former Chief of Staff Mick Mulvaney was the speaker at the John Birch Society's National Council dinner shortly before joining the Trump administration.
-Former Congressman Ron Paul (R-Texas), has had a long and close relationship with the JBS, celebrating its work in his 2008 keynote speech at its 50th anniversary event and saying that the JBS was leading the fight to restore freedom.
-The keynote speaker at the organization's 60th anniversary celebration was Congressman Thomas Massie (R-Kentucky.), who maintained a near-perfect score on the JBS's "Freedom Index" ranking of members of Congress.
-Right-wing conspiracy theorist Alex Jones, who hosted Trump on his Infowars radio show and claimed to have a personal relationship with the president, called Trump a "John Birch Society president" and previously said Trump was "more John Birch Society than the John Birch Society."
+Former Congressman Ron Paul (R-Texas) has had a long and close relationship with the JBS, celebrating its work in his 2008 keynote speech at its 50th anniversary event and saying that the JBS was leading the fight to restore freedom.
+The keynote speaker at the organization's 60th anniversary celebration was Congressman Thomas Massie (R-Kentucky), who maintained a near-perfect score on the JBS's "Freedom Index" ranking of members of Congress.
+Right-wing conspiracy theorist Alex Jones, who hosted Trump on his InfoWars radio show and claimed to have a personal relationship with the president, called Trump a "John Birch Society president", and previously said Trump was "more John Birch Society than the John Birch Society."
+Former JBS CEO Arthur R. Thompson stated, "The bulk of Trump’s campaign was Birch".
+Trump's talk of a deep state has been described as "repeating a longtime Birch talking point."
 In July 2021, the Republican central committees of Kootenai County, Idaho, and Benewah County, Idaho, unanimously approved resolutions calling JBS "a valuable organization that is dedicated to restoring the Republic according to the vision of the Founding Fathers."
-The Idaho Republican Party declined to endorse the resolutions, though the chair of the Idaho Republican Party is a member.
+The Idaho Republican Party declined to endorse the resolutions, though the party elected a JBS member, Dorothy Moon, as chair in July 2022.
 The JBS had been active in Idaho.

-In 2022, the JBS campaigned against carbon-capture pipelines in Iowa, arguing they threatened property rights.
+In the early 2020s, the JBS campaigned against carbon-capture pipelines in Iowa, arguing they threatened property rights.
+The JBS is affiliated with FreedomProject Academy, an online school "based on Judeo-Christian values."
+Between 2011 and 2020, its enrollment grew from 22 to 1,000 students.
+The JBS publishes the Freedom Index, which rates members of Congress and state legislators "based on their adherence to constitutional principles of limited government, fiscal responsibility, national sovereignty and a traditional foreign policy of avoiding foreign entanglements."